 As part of the Reserve Bank's review of managerial factors, background checks may be conducted.
-Typically, a background check is conducted for an individual who is proposed as a new principal shareholder (defined as a person who owns or controls 10 percent or more of any class of voting securities of a bank or other company, or any person who has the power to exercise a controlling influence over the management or policies of a bank or other company) and/or a new key policymaker who does not have five years of recent banking experience, or when it is otherwise deemed appropriate by the Reserve Bank.
+Typically, a background check is conducted for an individual who is proposed as a new principal shareholder (defined as a person who owns or controls 10 percent or more of any class of voting securities of a bank or other company, or any person who has the power to exercise a controlling influence over the management or policies of a bank or other company) and/or a new key policymaker, or when it is otherwise deemed appropriate by the Reserve Bank.
 This applies to a variety of banking proposals including those filed pursuant to Section 3 of the Bank Holding Company Act (BHC Act), Section 4 of the BHC Act for the acquisition or establishment of a thrift, the Change in Bank Control Act, Section 32 of the FDI Act, and Section 9 of the Federal Reserve Act for the establishment of a de novo state member bank.
 If it is unclear whether a background check will need to be completed, contact the Reserve Bank.

 Every effort is made to complete background checks in a timely manner.
 However, background information is requested from law enforcement and other government authorities and fingerprints are required to perform this check.
 Therefore, an applicant is encouraged to submit biographical information early in the application process, or even before the application is filed, to avoid processing delays.

 How is the proposed transaction's effect on banking competition assessed?